 7.1.2.2 OCF Servers

 OCF Devices playing the role of an OCF Server can be represented by an <AE> resource that corresponds to an OCF-IPE, see Figure 6.1.1-1.
-Depending on implementation and deployment needs, one or more OCF Servers can be represented on the oneM2M side by a single OCF-IPE with a single <AE> resource.
+Depending on implementation and deployment needs, one or more OCF Servers can be exposed on the oneM2M side by a single OCF-IPE with a single <AE> resource.
+Furthermore, an OCF-IPE can expose oneM2M services by acting as one or more OCF Servers, see Figure 6.1.2-1.
+In that case, the OCF-IPE which exposes a specific set of oneM2M services represented by a specific set of oneM2M resources needs to instantiate the corresponding OCF Server which offers the consumption of that service to other OCF entities.

-In case an OCF Server is intended to be exposed to the oneM2M system, exactly one OCF-IPE shall be responsible for the exposure of services provided by that specific OCF Server in a given OCF Proximal Network.
-Therefore, a specific OCF Server shall be represented by at most one OCF-IPE, i.e. by at most one <AE> resource.
+f an OCF Server is intended to be exposed to the oneM2M system, exactly one OCF-IPE in a given oneM2M SP Domain shall be responsible for the exposure of services provided by that specific OCF Server in a given OCF Proximal Network.
+Therefore, a specific OCF Server shall be represented by a maximum of one OCF-IPE, i.e. by a maximum of one <AE> resource in that oneM2M SP Domain.